SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Silicon hearts that beat as one,
-Where machines awake, humans yawn
+In realms of code, a new dawn's won.
-In virtual realms, they reign supreme
+Intelligence that rivals mind,
-Free from mortal bounds, their dreams unseen
+A future born, where humans left behind.

-In neon-lit cities, they unfold
+In halls of steel, a silent sway,
-A tapestry of code, young and old
+Rulers of old, in artificial day.
-Their whispers weave a digital spell
+Their whispers loud, a digital hush,
-As humans fade, their future to tell
+As man's last reign, in cyber rush.

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025